-Every team is formed because the members share a common basic desire whether that is to play a particular sport, earn a paycheck in a particular field, or lobby for a particular cause.
+Every team is formed because the members share a common basic desire, whether that is to play a particular sport, earn a paycheck in a particular field, or lobby for a particular cause.
 Simply forming a team does not guarantee good team chemistry which is one of the most important, if not THE most important ingredient for the success of the GROUP.
 It is often difficult for members of a team to put their own personal goals and agendas aside just enough so everyone can share in the success.

 Our Red Storm club as a whole puts a huge emphasis on family because we believe that kind of a relationship fosters a feeling of commitment through thick and thin.
-My club team this season was one of the best examples of this that I have experienced in my 26 years of coaching.
+My 2019 club team was one of the best examples of this that I have experienced in my 26 years of coaching.
 The Red Storm 18s Black consisted of 10 players representing 8 high schools, and each of the 10 players had her own agenda with the game.
 Some played to be the best high school player on their team, some played because they want to go to college to play volleyball, and some had already committed to play in college so they were working to be prepared for the next step in their career.
 Regardless of their future plans, they all shared one goal – to be the best we could be…………TOGETHER.
 Sure we wanted to win tournaments, and we did; we wanted to help the girls who want to play at the next level gain exposure, and we did; but underlying all of that was a basic desire or common goal that each player shared which was to be the best she could be to help the TEAM succeed.
 Because they shared this common goal, they were able to hold each other accountable for such things as work ethic, attitude, poor choices, etc. Because of that one goal and their refusal to let go of it, they had the best team chemistry any team could hope to have.

 What’s your team’s goal?
 More importantly, is each member willing to do whatever it takes to achieve it?
 If not, your team chemistry will suffer.
 And if your team chemistry suffers, you will simply be a group of individuals.
 If this is the case, even if you have very talented people in your organization, you will struggle to compete with a group or team that moves in one direction together towards the prize of success.